USRSE/usrse.github.io/pages/wg/outreach.md

 ------

-## RSE Stories
+## Developer Stories

-Created by Vanessa Sochat, the [RSE Stories podcast](https://us-rse.org/rse-stories/) aims to cast a spotlight on the differing backgrounds and paths professionals have taken to become RSEs and help shape our understanding of what an RSE really is.
+Created by Vanessa Sochat, the [Developer Stories podcast](https://rseng.github.io/devstories/) aims to cast a spotlight on the differing backgrounds and paths professionals have taken.

 The podcast has existed since September 2019 and is looking for more volunteers for interviewees, hosts, and audio editors.